 When I posted the photo above on the Cupcake Project Facebook page, many of you thought the meringues were topped with shaved chocolate.
-While that would be tasty, my meringues were topped with strawberry rhubarb powder.
+While that would be tasty, these meringues were topped with strawberry rhubarb powder.
 When I sifted my strawberry rhubarb powder, I saved the pieces that were too large to fit through the sifter and sprinkled them over the cookies prior to baking.
 The extra powder gave the cookies a cute look while adding an additional flavor punch.

 Strawberry Rhubarb Meringue Cookies

 - 3 large egg whites room temperature

 - 1/8 teaspoon salt